dannymagnus/CI_MS2_Space-Trek/README.md

 - Able to navigate the site quickly and easily.
 - No broken links.
 - Responsive and visually appealing on all devices.
-- An easy way to contact the business.
+- Easy way to contact site owner.
-- Easy access to content through links but not too deep into site.
+- Fun to play, interactive and engaging.
 - Accessibility.

 ### User Stories

 #### First-time User
-1. As a first time user; I want to be able to navigate the site and access the information easily.
+1. As a user I want to be able to contact the site owner easily
 2. As a first time user; I want to be able to get ideas and inspiration for my wedding stationery.
 3. As a first time user; I want to see that the businesses values match my own.
 4. As a first time user; I want to find some wedding stationery that will set the tone of my wedding and give that ‘wow’ factor.